PriyaVakIT/priyaVakIT/README.md

 🧑‍💻 My Projects

 Here are a few projects I've worked on or am currently working on:
-- Real Estate ERP: A custom-built ERP solution for managing all aspects of real estate business operations.
+- Real Estate ERP : A custom-built ERP solution for managing all aspects of real estate business operations.
-- Open projects: Developing web apps  for SSE , developing and supporting tools for Small scale companies, and contributing to open-source.
+- Open projects : Developing web apps  for SSE , developing and supporting tools for Small scale companies, and contributing to open-source.

 🔗 Connect with Me